 1. Wander Through the Witches’ Market (Mercado de las Brujas)

-Amidst the bustling streets of La Paz lies the enigmatic Witches Market, where ancient Andean beliefs are woven into daily life.
+In the middle of the busy streets of La Paz lies the enigmatic Witches' Market, where ancient Andean beliefs are woven into daily life.
 Vendors sell mystical items from dried llama fetuses to potent herbs, all promising good fortune or protection.

 Insider Tips: Ask vendors about the significance of their wares and request permission before taking photos.

-Practicalities: Open daily, no entrance fee, easily accessible by foot or public transport.
-Spend 1–2 hours exploring.
+Practicalities: Open daily, no entrance fee, easily accessible by foot or public transport, and you may spend 1–2 hours exploring.

 2. Ride the Mi Teleférico Cable Cars